Frank-Lemmer/openfast/README.rst

 Hydrodyn and SubDyn need to have joints defined at the water surface.

+Tests included in \vs-build\SubDyn-HydroDyn\test_cantilever_beam.py.

-It turned out that rigid links make it impossible to use NDIV>1 in SubDyn.
+It turned out that rigid links make it impossible to use NDIV>1 in SubDyn. -> Fixed 08/2025

 In 2025-05, the SubDyn-hydrodyn interfaces were changed in SD and HD directly, which means openfast does no longer compile (previously the files to be changed were copied with new endings).
 Only the Subdyn-Hydrodyn project will compile.

-ATTENTION: Rectangular members are NOT YET supported!

 |actions| |nbsp| |rtfd|